 Ms Cheng was not alone.
 Many factory owners or local officials, the local rich and powerful people, have the same problem: people befriend them for pragmatic purposes.
-A retired local official commented how, following his retirement the previous year, he had suddenly found that 'many friends who used to be nice to you kind of disappeared... no phone call, no text message, let alone visiting you during festivals... because for them I am useless now'.
+A retired local official commented how, following his retirement the previous year, he had suddenly found that 'many friends who used to be nice to you kind of disappeared . . . no phone call, no text message, let alone visiting you during festivals . . . because for them I am useless now.'

 On WeChat Ms Cheng frequently visited a WeChat group where mothers share the experience of raising children.
-She could talk about her struggles in dealing with her two teenage children there.
-It emerged that only on WeChat, with WeChat friends, did Ms Cheng feel free to release her stress and gain a great deal of support:
+Here she can talk about her struggles in dealing with her two teenage children there.
+It emerged that only on WeChat, with

+WeChat friends, did Ms Cheng felt feel to release her stress and gain a great deal of support:

-At home everybody is busy with the factory stuff...but here [the WeChat group of mothers] I am a mother: just a mother, not a factory owner.
-I show my weakness and get a lot of support and comfort...I don't know exactly who they are, but I know they are all mothers and we share our problems with each other.
+At home everybody is busy with the factory stuff ... but here [the WeChat group of mothers] I am a mother: just a mother, not a factory owner.
+I show my weakness and get a lot of support and comfort ...
+I don't know exactly who they are, but I know they are all mothers and we share our problems with each other.

-Chinese migrant workers and factory owners probably lie at the two extremes of the wealth spectrum in this industrial China field site, yet both appear willing to be riend and communicate with strangers online.
-In the study of social media, arguments as to whether real friendship is possible in a virtual environment, or whether social relationships will lose their authenticity in the face of social media, are constant.17 This is mainly because of the assumption that one of the inevitable consequences of increased technological mediation in social relationships is the loss of authenticity.
-However, such arguments assume a foundational Western discourse, one entirely inappropriate to a situation in China that is experiencing the opposite trajectory.
-In this Chinese field site, friendships on social media that are mediated by digital technology were perceived to be more authentic than offline relationships which in many cases are highly mediated (or 'polluted' as people say) by factors such as wealth and social status.
+Chinese migrant workers and factory owners probably lie at the two extremes of the wealth spectrum in this industrial China field site, yet both appear willing to befriend and communicate with strangers online.
+In the study of social media, arguments as to whether real friendship is possible in a virtual environment, or whether social relationships will lose their authenticity in the face of social media, are constant (Cocking & Matthews, 2000; Fröding & Peterson, 2012; Turkle, 2011).
+This is mainly because of the assumption that one of the inevitable consequences of increased technological mediation in social relationships is the loss of authenticity.
+However such arguments assume a foundational American discourse in which the majority of social media studies took place (Cocking & Matthews, 2000; Froding & Peterson, 2012; Trukle, 2011).
+In this Chinese field site, friendships on social media that are mediated by digital technology were perceived to be more authentic than offline relationships - which in many cases are highly mediated (or 'polluted' as people say) by factors such as wealth and social status.
 Outside of such contested discourses, the premise of anthropology is that offline life has always been entirely mediated by all sorts of social norms; there is no such thing as an unmediated relationship, so there is no such opposition to authenticity.

-These observations help to make more sense of the observation made at the beginning of this chapter through Chart 4.1.
-On rural migrants' QQ there are 43 per cent of 'other friends' and 17 per cent of 'online strangers', which altogether means that almost two-thirds of contacts have almost nothing to do with one's kinship, regional affiliation or school connections - the three kinds of relationship highly valued in Chinese society.
-And the general term for these contacts is 'friend': a kind of relationship that was less emphasised, or barely even existed in practice, in the hierarchy of sociality of the previous traditional society.
-The situation in GoodPath poses a sharp contrast to the huge debate in the West over the nature of friendship on platforms such as Facebook.18 For the latter, the focus has been on whether friendship will lose its authenticity on social media.
+The situation in GoodPath poses a sharp contrast to the huge debate over the nature of friendship in digital mediated environment where most of the studies were based in American and European societies (Vallor, 2012; Hartup, 1995; Tong et al., 2008; Elder, 2014).
+For the latter, the focus has been on whether friendship will lose its authenticity on social media.
 For the former, however, 'friendship' itself as a modern concept barely existed in a traditional society, given the dominance of kinship and regional relations.
 Here it is on social media that people have the possibility of exploring and practising these new relationships fully.
-Viewed from the perspective of China, therefore, the approach of studying friendship on social media in the West seems to be parochial.
+Viewed from the prospective of China, therefore, the approach of studying friendship on social media in pre-existing studies seems to be parochial.